 Alex Li, International Organization for Standardization (ISO)/ International Electrotechnical Commission (IEC) Joint Technical Committee 1 (JTC1) Special Working Group–Accessibility Convener

-Ben Lippincott, Wireless RERC, Georgia Institute of Technology, U.S.A.
+Ben Lippincott, Wireless RERC, Georgia Institute of Technology, USA

 Mark Magennis, National Council for the Blind of Ireland - NCBI Centre for Inclusive Technologies (CFIT), Ireland